skydoves/lazybones/README.md

    ...
 ```

-### Initialize Immediately with LifecycleAware
+## LifecycleAwareProperty

-We can also initialize the lifecycle-aware property with the following example:
+You can also initialize the `lifecycleAware` property immediately with the following example:

 ```kotlin
 private val lifecycleAwareProperty = lifecycleAware(CompositeDisposable())